sil-rev79/active_record_rules/README.md

 ## Development

-This project uses Guix as its main dependency management system.
+This project uses Guix with the [guix-ruby channel](https://sr.ht/~czan/guix-ruby) as its main dependency management system.
 A development environment can be created by running:

 ```sh
 guix shell --development --file=guix.scm